aytacg26/ruler_of_the_world/README.md

 ## 8- Rules of The Game

-    A- Main player can be a person or a group of people under a team name B- First five player or team who collects at least 12 Country Cards will be main players of the game, others will be the pirates or pirate teams of the game.
+    A- Main player can be a person or a group of people under a team name B- First five-player or team who collects at least 12 Country Cards will be the main players of the game, others will be the pirates or pirate teams of the game.
-    C- Pirate can be a person or a group of people under a pirate team name D- Each team can not be more than 20 person but a Main player & a pirate team can form an alliance when a priate team holds at least 5 country card.
+    C- Pirate can be a person or a group of people under a pirate team name D- Each team can not be more than 20 people but the Main player & a pirate team can form an alliance when a pirate team holds at least 5 country cards.
-    E- Team names and members of team should be send to ROW email address and hence they will get a Main Player Card or Pirate (Game-breaker) card under that name F- Each Main Player should select a Country as their Main Country of the game and should hold that country card.
+    E- Team names and members of the team should be sent to the ROW email address and hence they will get the Main Player Card or Pirate (Game-breaker) card under that name F- Each Main Player should select a Country as their Main Country of the game and should hold that country card.
 A country is not limited to one Main Player, a country can be selected more than one Main Player and at the end of the game **The Ruler of the World** card will contain team name (if any) or main player name or nickname and the name & flag of the selected country or if any team has their own team flag The Ruler of the World card will contain selected country and team flags.
-    G- A main player or main player team members cannot purchase a country card or power card more than one.
-Or a main player or main player team cannot form an allience with a pirate team which holds same cards in their collection.
-In such an allience, they have to sell one of all similar cards at 10% below the purchase price to other main players.
+    G- The main player or main player team members cannot purchase a country card or power card more than one.
+Or the main player or main player team cannot form an alliance with a pirate team that holds the same cards in their collection.
+In such an alliance, they have to sell one of all similar cards at 10% below the purchase price to other main players.
-    H- A pirate team or a pirate or a main player or a main player team cannot sell a card to a main player or main player team below the purchase price and cannot sell a card which buyer main player holds in his/her/their collection.
+    H- A pirate team or a pirate or a main player or the main player team cannot sell a card to a a main player or main player team below the purchase price and cannot sell a card which buyer main player holds in his/her/their collection.

 ## 9 - Contact Details :